 Bill Couch wrote this chapter.
-Shelley Harms and Susannah Wood wrote this section and organized the scenic resources survey.
+Shelley Harms and Susannah Wood wrote the dark night sky section and organized the scenic resources survey.
 Norfolk First Selectman Matt Riiska contributed information about the town roads.
 Daniel and Meredith Torrey and Stella and Anya Wareck helped with the Scenic Resources survey of Norfolk's rural roads in Appendix 8, and Richard Byrne contributed information about their historic features.